How Many People Are Named Perry?

 An estimated 51,186 people in the United States have the first name Perry.
 It is predominantly male (95.5%).
 The average bearer is 56 years old, and Perry peaked in popularity in 1959 with 2,785 births that year.

-Below you will find a full statistical profile of Perry as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Perry as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Perry paired with any surname.

 Key Insights